 Image courtesy of source

 As the temperature drops and we cozy in with our heaters going, those electric bills are going back up, but how does your bill in Baton Rouge compare with those in Shreveport?
 Where does New Orleans rank?
 Well, look no further than this handy-dandy spreadsheet!
 The Louisiana Public Service Commission (LPSC) compiles monthly bills from just about every electric utility across the state based on kWh usage.
 This spreadsheet is updated monthly, using the tabs at the bottom, making it easy to track changes.
 Whether that’s a new power plant going online, or hurricane charges rolling off, you can see how it all adds up.

-We’ve posted the spreadsheets from 2019 and 2020 on our Bills & Economics page, and will continue to update those as we move into 2021.
+We’ve posted the spreadsheets from 2019, 2020, 2021 on our Bills & Economics page, and will continue to update those as the year goes on.
 AND, once we get a little free time on our hands, we plan to dive into some of those bill components!
 Why does Entergy have so many ‘riders’?
 What is a ROE, and why is Cleco’s so high?
 Stay tuned friends, in the meantime you can read up on Why Utility Rate Design is So Hot Right Now.